Data estimates that around 4 million women aged between 45-55 years are part of the working population in the UK.

 Being a menopause friendly organisation who offers support can:

-Menopause Workplace Training is highly specialised and sensitive topic.
-We tailor it all to the individual needs of your organisation and can include:
+Training is tailored to the individual needs of your organisation and can include:

 Absolutely!
 Menopause will affect every single woman to varying degrees, some will sail few and some will have a dreadful time.